 How do you know salmon is cooked?

-Internal temperature: The USDA recommends an internal temperature of 145 degrees Fahrenheit for salmon, however, many cooks will agree it’s overcooked at that point.
+Internal temperature: The USDA recommends an internal temperature of 145 degrees Fahrenheit, however, many cooks will agree it’s overcooked at that point.

 I tried it, and it was dry and oozing white albumin.